 SEO plays an important role in basically every type of website.
 But proper search engine optimization is arguably most important for a small start-up.

-A company just starting out doesn’t have the name recognition or build-in audience of a larger brand.
+A company just starting out doesn’t have the name recognition or built-in audience of a larger brand.
 The initial months are crucial for building a web presence.
 Here are five simple way to optimize your new site.
 Implementing each tip will help your site start off strong and then grow quickly.

 1. Choose Quality AND Quantity

 Creating content takes time.
 But an engaging, informative post can attract readers for literally years.
 Many young sites chose to focus on creating high-quality posts which are released relatively infrequently.
 Some sites create just one quality piece of content to be released each month!

-This is almost never a workable strategy.
+This almost never a workable strategy.
 If your brand is reasonably well-established, you can get by with fewer posts.
 But even then you’ll want to publish pretty regularly.

 The general rule for an established site is to publish at least two 500 word pieces each week.
 That’s enough new content for a site at least maintain position in the search results.